Brunette girl in blue grad cap and gown, smiling with arms around neck of peer

 Most students going into their college careers are excited to take a step toward independence and see something new—something other than the same bland walls they’ve been looking at their whole lives.
 But, obviously, we don’t need to go to college in order to get a change of pace.
 Students could just as well find a job and make enough money to move out of the house if sheer independence is what they seek.

-But to get a really good job, one where moving out is possible, and to make the job search itself easier, students believe they need a degree.
+But to get an excellent job, one where moving out is possible, and to make the job search itself easier, students believe they need a degree.
 And that’s what college is for, right?
 To get your piece of paper that essentially says, “Yay!
 You know enough!
 Go get hired!”
 For many high school seniors and college students, yes, that’s the case.
 They just need that piece of paper to be more appealing candidates for job positions so they can move on with their lives and join the real world, which was always the end goal anyway.
 In which case, what’s wrong with graduating early?
 If you can get all of that valuable knowledge in three years, spend less money in tuition and fees, and enter the job market sooner, it makes sense.

 Why we should go to college